The Hopf algebra of odd symmetric functions: The definition of the -Hopf algebra

 (sum over $\sigma\in S_n$, where $n=|\alpha|=|\beta|$).
 This formula appears as equation (39) of \cite{ThibonUng} and as an unlabelled equation near the end of Section 10.15 of \cite{AguiarMahajan}.
 In the latter reference, $Q\sym_q$ is defined in a more abstract manner, as the graded $q$-Hopf algebra associated via the bosonic Fock functor to the species of linear set compositions.
-The authors of \cite{AguiarMahajan} construct a $q$-Hopf algebra $N\sym_q$ as the image of the species of linear set compositions under the bosonic Fock functor.
-They also point out that $N\sym_q$ and $Q\sym_q$ are graded dual $q$-Hopf algebras.
+The dual species gives rise to a $q$-Hopf algebra $N\sym_q$ which is graded dual to $Q\sym_q$.
+For $q$ not an algebraic integer, $Q\sym_q$ and $N\sym_q$ are isomorphic \cite[Proposition 12.38]{AguiarMahajan}.

 Define elements $\widetilde{h}_\alpha$ of $\sym'$ by

 In the above, for two compositions $\alpha,\beta$ of $n$, we say $\beta\leq\alpha$ if $\alpha$ refines $\beta$.
 Note that the change of basis $h_\alpha\mapsto\widetilde{h}_\alpha$ is upper-triangular and unimodular.
 Observe that, by equations \eqref{eqn-defn-e-alt} and \eqref{eqn-h-tilde},